snaplet/examples/seed/relationships-examples/README.md

 # Utilizing @snaplet/seed with Relationships

-This guide illustrates how to employ @snaplet/seed for implementing common relationship patterns, specifically focusing on one-to-many and many-to-many relationships.
-It aims to streamline the process of managing and interconnecting data.
+This guide demonstrates how to use @snaplet/seed to implement common relationship patterns, focusing particularly on one-to-many and many-to-many relationships.
+Its goal is to simplify the management and interconnection of data.

 ## Getting Started

-Execute the following commands to clone the example repository, install dependencies, migrate your database, and sync your seed data:
+To begin, execute the following commands to clone the example repository, install dependencies, migrate your database, and initialize your seed data:

 ```bash
 git clone git@github.com:snaplet/examples.git && cd examples/seed/relationships-examples